 Brut means dry, dry means actually sweet – words can be tricky in Italy.
 No matter what level of sugar they contain, the best expressions of Prosecco are well balanced by very good acidity and have adorable fruity and floral aromas, sometimes enriched by mineral notes.

-Movement towards organic viticulture is also getting stronger in Prosecco.
+A movement towards organic viticulture is also getting stronger in Prosecco.
 All production in Il Colle winery is organic, also producers like Biancavigna or Perlage offer interesting and sometimes unusual – in a good way – examples of Prosecco.

-One of my friends once said that there is disease in Italy called Glera (the grape variety used to produce Prosecco).
-Let’s say it again: Prosecco just can’t be as complex as Champagne, Franciacorta or Cava because of character of Glera.
-It has slightly different function in our life.
+One of my friends once said that there is a disease in Italy called Glera (the grape variety used to produce Prosecco).
+Let’s say it again: Prosecco just can’t be as complex as Champagne, Franciacorta or Cava because of the character of Glera.
+It has a slightly different function in our life.
 (This is a good starting point of the article about the role of wine on our lives, isn’t it?)
-What is sure for me is that one should not underestimate continuously changing and innovative approach to production of this traditional fizz.
+What is sure for me is that one should not underestimate continuously changing and innovative approach to the production of this traditional fizz.
 Remember we are in the land of great artists and inventors!